netxms/netxms-doc/admin/quickstart.rst

 Password: netxms

 Basic agent configuration
 =========================

 Minimal configuration that should be set for agent is server address and path to log file.
 Action differ depending on a platform where agent is installed.
 On Windows systems configuration file is automatically generated and populated by installer, on UNIX systems it should be created/edited manually.

-Minimal required configuration is done for agent.
+See below for editing agent configuration file on Windows and UNIX/Linux platforms.

 Windows
 -------